 Playback Memphis invites BIPOC Memphians to witness a performance made with only them in mind as an all-black cast combines words, movement, and music to unlock healing, transformation, and joy in Memphis—one story at a time.

-Check out the 2021 festival recap to get hype for what’s to come
+Check out the 2021 festival recap to get hype for what’s to come.

 What better way to commemorate cultural identity than with a block party!
-The 4th Annual Juneteenth Shop Black Festival on Saturday, June 17th, will feature live entertainment, food trucks, local vendors—and it’s all going down rain or shine (May your protective styles stay strong 🤲)
+The 4th Annual Juneteenth Shop Black Festival on Saturday, June 15th, will feature live entertainment, food trucks, local vendors—and it’s all going down rain or shine (May your protective styles stay strong 🤲)

-2023 marks 30 years of the Juneteenth Jubilee and Freedom Festival held in Douglass Park, Memphis’ first park for African Americans, nestled in the North Memphis neighborhood.
+2024 marks 31 years of the Juneteenth Jubilee and Freedom Festival held in Douglass Park, Memphis’ first park for African Americans, nestled in the North Memphis neighborhood.

 Did We Miss Something?